launchscout/design_exercise/README.md

 ## Step 2

 In the content section of the site, build out a simple blog post that has a featured image.
-You're free to design it how you like and we suggest using [Cincy Ipsum](http://www.cincyipsum.com/) for text and [Fill Murray](http://www.fillmurray.com/) for the image.
+Feel free to pull in some alternative placeholders with something like [Zombie Ipsum](http://www.zombieipsum.com/) or [Cincy Ipsum](http://www.cincyipsum.com/) for text and [Fill Murray](http://www.fillmurray.com/) or [Place Kitten](http://placekitten.com/) for the image.
 Style this however you would like.

 ## Step 3